markbouman/classify-music/README.md

-# classify-music
+# Classifying Music with Machine Learning
-Final project for a machine learning course.
+This is the final project which I submitted for PHYSICS 3G03: Introduction to Neural Networks and Machine Learning.